-Ghana has 12,130 primary schools, 5,450 junior secondary schools, 503 senior secondary schools, 21 training colleges, 18 technical institutions, two diploma-awarding institutions and five universities serving a population of 17 million; this means that most Ghanaians have relatively easy access to good education.
+Ghana has in the public sector 12,225 Primary Schools and 6,418 Junior High Schools.
+The number of public senior high schools stands at 526, 38 teacher training colleges, 23 public technical institutes and several private ones including Vocational Institutions and eight public universities in addition to 10 polytechnics serving a population of 25 million; this means that most Ghanaians have relatively easy access to good education.
 In contrast, at the time of independence in 1957, Ghana had only one university and a handful of secondary and primary schools.
-In the past decade, Ghana's spending on education has been between 28 percent and 40 percent of its annual budget.
+In the past decade, Ghana's spending on education has been between 28 per cent and 40 per cent of its annual budget.

 At the end of the three year senior secondary course, students are required to sit for the West African Senior Secondary Certificate Examinations (WASSCE).
-Students who obtain aggregate 18 or better (six is best) can enter the university.
+Students who obtain aggregate 36 or better (six subjects) can enter the university.
 Usually, the score is determined by aggregating the student's grades in his elective subjects.
 The aggregate score is then added to the aggregate score of his best 'core' subjects, with scores in English and Mathematics considered first.

-So if an arts students scores 'A' in Geography, 'B2' in Literature and 'C' in Economics, he'd obtain an aggregate score of 6 for his electives (i.e. A=1; B=2 & C=3...F(fail)=6).
-His best electives are then added.
-If he obtain 'B' in English, 'C' in Mathematics and 'A1' in Social Studies, his best 'core' aggregate will be six.
+So if an arts student scores 'A1' in Geography, 'B2' in Literature and 'B3' in Economics, he'd obtain an aggregate score of 6 for his electives (i.e. A1=1; B2=2 & B3=3...F9 (fail)=9).
+His best core subjects are then added.
+If he obtains 'B2' in English, 'B3' in Mathematics and 'A1' in Social Studies, his best 'core' aggregate will be six.
 Therefore, his overall aggregate score will be 12 and he qualifies for admission into a university.
 Once again, an overall aggregate score of six is best.